sosrs/ETL-skeleton/README.md

 # ETL skeleton

 ## Purpose
 The purpose of this script is to extract, transform, and load data into a MySQL database for further analysis.
-My role in the project that used this was to design the schema to load the data into, and I also wrote this script to complete that task.
-The project is now defunct, but I have maintained the script to reference and build on for future projects.
+My role in this project was to design the schema to load the data into, and populate it with the initial data.
+The project is now defunct, but I have maintained the script to reference and build on for future projects, with references to proprietary information scrubbed.

 Below, for completion, I detail the parameters of my portion of the project and my design considerations.